antonycourtney/tabli/README.md

 ### Getting Started and Best Practice

-How you organize and bookmark your windows is obviously...well...subjective.
-But the way I use the extension for reference documentation is this: I typically open a window per topic ( Such as "d3" or "Python" or "HTML5 and CSS" ), open the main high-level entry pages related to the topic in a few tabs in that window, and then bookmark the window in that state.
+How you organize and bookmark your windows is largely a matter of personal preference.
+But the way I use Tabli for reference documentation is this: I typically open a window per topic ( Such as "d3" or "Python" or "HTML5 and CSS" ), open the main high-level entry pages related to the topic in a few tabs in that window, and then bookmark the window in that state.
 See the "Python Docs" Bookmarked window in the screenshot above for an example.

 ## Known Issues / Planned Extensions

-Subjective Tab Manager is still very much a work-in-progress.
+Tabli is still very much a work-in-progress.
 Some of the features I am considering before a first official release:

 ### Planned Features